ToastRabbit-Studio/Rabbit-Minecraft-Launcher/README-en.md

 ## What is this?

-This is a code repository for the young Fluent Designing style Minecraft launcher `Rabbit Minecraft Launcher **PERVIEW**`
+This is a code repository for the young Fluent Designing style Minecraft launcher `Rabbit Minecraft Launcher`

 Using [Apache-2.0](https://github.com/TUSITU123/Rabbit-Minecraft-Launcher/blob/main/LICENSE) Protocol Open Source